energywebfoundation/iam-client-lib/docs/intro/overview.md

 Every DID resolves to a corresponding [DID document](https://www.w3.org/TR/did-use-cases/#dfn-did-documents).
 The DID Document contains information on the DID subject such as its public keys and authentication mechanisms, attributes and claims.
 Only the owner of the DID can update this information.

-The IAM Client Library's DID Registry Service manages high-level functions to create, fetch and update DIDs and DID Documents.
+The IAM Client Library's DID Registry Service provides high-level functions to create, fetch and update DIDs and DID Documents.

 IAM Client Library's Claims Service handles the request and issuance of claims.
 See documentation on Claims Service [here](../guides/claim.md).